 if you do not claim the refund and you re-join the LGPS it will no longer be payable.
 The benefits will instead be added to your new pension account

-your LGPS administering authority will set a deadline by which you can elect to transfer out.
-If you don’t elect to transfer by the deadline you will only be able to claim a refund of contributions (unless you re-join the LGPS).
+your LGPS administering authority will set a deadline for you to elect to transfer out.
+You will not be able to transfer after this date.

 Refunds of contributions